Summary of Economic Activity

 Agriculture and Natural Resources

-Natural resource extraction conditions declined slightly from September to October, with seasonally adjusted production declining a half a percent.
-October production was also down 3 percent from a year ago. ■
+Natural resource extraction conditions declined slightly from July to August, with seasonally adjusted coal production decreasing 0.6 percent.
+August coal production was 1.4 percent higher than a year ago.

 Highlights by Zone